zhaobaoping/test/BUMO_CTP_Standard.rst

 allowance
 ^^^^^^^^^^

-``allowance`` function is used to check the amount of tokens still allowed to be transferred out from the token owner.
+``allowance`` function is used to check the amount of tokens still allowed to be transferred from the token owner.

 **Parameter form in json:**